mozilla/treeherder/docs/submitting_data.rst

     # The OAuth key and secret for your project should be supplied to you by the
     # treeherder-service administrator.
-    req = TreeherderRequest(
-        protocol='https',
-        host='treeherder.mozilla.org',
-        project='project',
-        oauth_key='oauth-key',
-        oauth_secret='oauth-secret',
-        )
+    client = TreeherderClient(protocol='https', host='treeherder.mozilla.org')

-    # Post the result collection
+    # Post the result collection to a project
     #
     # data structure validation is automatically performed here, if validation
     # fails a TreeherderClientError is raised
-    req.post(trc)
+    client.post_collection('mozilla-central', 'oauth_key', 'oauth_secret', trc)

 At any time in building a data structure, you can examine what has been created by looking at the `data` property.
 You can also call the `validate` method at any time before sending a collection.
 All treeherder data classes have `validate` methods that can be used for testing.
-The `validate` method is called on every structure in a collection when a `send` is called on a `TreeherderRequest`.
+The `validate` method is called on every structure in a collection when `post_collection` is called.
 If validation fails a `TreeherderClientError` is raised.

 If you want to use `TreeherderJobCollection` to build up the job data structures to send, do something like this: